webmid/flashcard/README.md

 php artisan flashcard:interactive omid@omid.com
 ```

-**Note**: There are several ways to get username and I used argument. this way has some benefits such as we get username only one time from user during the process.
+**Note**: There are several ways to get username and authenticate user.

-Please let me know if you have any problem or question.

-omidrafati67@gmail.com

 Regards